ylipacbio/IsoSeq-3.0/README.md

 ##Manual

-There are three ways to run IsoSeq: Using SMRTLink, on the command line, and on the command line using pbsmrtpipe so that you can run the whole IsoSeq analysis with one command given to pbsmrtpipe.
+There are three ways to run the Iso-Seq application: Using SMRT Link, on the command line, and on the command line using pbsmrtpipe so that you can run the whole Iso-Seq Analysis with one command given to pbsmrtpipe.

-###Running with SMRTAnalysis
+##Running with SMRT Analysis

-To run Isoseq using SMRTAnalysis, follow the usual steps for analysing data on SMRTAnalysis.
-TODO: Link to document explaining SMRTAnalysis.
+To run the Iso-Seq application using SMRT Analysis, follow the usual steps for analysing data on SMRT Analysis.
+TODO: Link to document explaining SMRT Analysis.

-###Running on the Command Line
+##Running on the Command Line

 On the command line, the analysis is performed in 3 steps: